nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* :bulb: Tip: A recipe can have any number of steps, tags and ingredients (including 0)!
+* A recipe can have any number of steps, tags and ingredients (including 0)!

-* :bulb: Tip: It is only compulsory to include the **recipe name** when you first add the recipe into recipe book!
+* It is only compulsory to include the **recipe name** when you first add the recipe into recipe book!

-* :bulb: Tip: When adding an ingredient, it is only compulsory to include the **ingredient name**.
+* When adding an ingredient, it is only compulsory to include the **ingredient name**.
 However, you can also add in additional details such as amount (**RECOMMENDED**) and substitutions etc.!

 * Although optional, we do however suggest adding in the other fields if possible for your own future reference.